You’ve likely heard of limited slip differentials if you’ve ever looked into your driveline or competition vehicles like rally or drift cars.

 But did you know that there are different types of limited slip differentials that vary drastically in terms of effectiveness and functionality?

-In this guide, we’ll dig a little deeper into the mechanics of differentials and break down everything you need to know about different limited slip differential types.
+In this guide, we’ll dig a little deeper into the mechanics of differentials and break down everything you need to know about the different kinds limited slip differential.

 What Is a Differential?

 Onésiphore Pecqueur invented the first differential in 1827, and it was a crucial stepping stone to the modern automobile.
 Differentials evenly apply power from the transmission to the wheels and compensate for when your vehicle is turning.

 While turning your vehicle, the wheel closest to the turn travels a shorter distance than the outside wheel, and the differential compensates for this within itself through gears.